renovatebot/renovate/lib/manager/composer/readme.md

 There are unlikely to be too many JSON files with "composer" in the name that aren't Composer package files.

----
+## Parsing and Extraction

-*If a repository contains more than one package file, can they have dependencies on each other or is there any reason why they need to be read/parsed in serial instead of in parallel/independently?*
+*If a repository contains more than one package file*:
+- *Can they have links/dependencies with each other?
+- *Is there any reason why they need to be read/parsed together (in serial) instead of independently (in parallel)?*

 If a repository has more than one Composer package file then they can be parsed independently.
 However, one composer file may point to another using a relative path, so they should all be written to disk first before any are extracted.